working-group-two/engineering-blog/pages/operators.md

 Our business model is based on
 - An affordable start-up cost;
-- A fee per active user;
+- A monthly fee per active user;
-- Revenue share on platform products that are monetised and/or generate additional cost
+- Revenue share on additional platform products